Hashtables

 h("time") = ('t' * 'e') % 11 = 1

-Note that there are collisions, which need to be resolved.
-There are many collision resolution strategies; one of the most common is just to "chain" the elements in a linked list.
+Note in general you get collisions, which need to be resolved.
+There are many collision resolution strategies; one of the most common is just to chain the elements in a linked list.
 If we did that our hashtable would look like this:

 hashtableexample.png